 It’s a bit unusual for an iPad case not to cover the screen, but this Griffin one does it anyway.
 If you want a protective shell for the edges and back of your iPad, then this is for you.

 We protect our phones with cases that don’t cover the screen, so it does make sense despite the larger surface area.
-Griffin is famous for its great quality, shock proof cases and this one is built to help your iPad survive drops onto concrete from 2 metres.
+Griffin is famous for its great quality, shock proof cases and this one is built to help your iPad survive drops onto concrete from 6 feet.
 Maybe don’t test that, though.

 Another keyboard case here, but it melds form and function exquisitely, such is its industrial design that apes the iPad it helps to protect.